ryantd42/NY-Legislative-Git/2023/A6739B-2023/bill.md

  section  sixty-six-j shall be read as ["fifty] "TEN kilowatts MULTIPLIED BY THE NUMBER OF OWNER-OCCUPIED UNITS IN THE COOPERATIVE OR  CONDOMINIUM MANAGEMENT ASSOCIATION."
+ A. 6739--B  3

   (4)  Multiple  taxpayers.
-Where  solar  energy  system  equipment  is purchased and installed in a principal residence shared by two  or  more taxpayers,  the amount of the credit allowable under this subsection for
+Where  solar  energy  system  equipment  is purchased and installed in a principal residence shared by two  or  more taxpayers,  the amount of the credit allowable under this subsection for each such taxpayer shall be prorated according to the percentage of  the total  expenditure for such solar energy system equipment contributed by each taxpayer.
- A. 6739--A  3

- each such taxpayer shall be prorated according to the percentage of  the total  expenditure for such solar energy system equipment contributed by each taxpayer.
   (5) Proportionate  share.
 Where  solar  energy  system  equipment  is purchased  and  installed  by  a condominium management association or a cooperative housing corporation, a taxpayer  who  is  a  member  of  the condominium management association or who is a tenant-stockholder in the cooperative  housing  corporation may for the purpose of this subsection claim a proportionate share of the total expense as the expenditure  for the  purposes  of the credit attributable to [his] THEIR principal resi- dence.
   (6) Grants.
 For purposes of determining the amount of the  expenditure incurred in purchasing and installing solar energy system equipment, the amount  of  any  federal, state or local grant received by the taxpayer, which was used for the purchase and/or installation  of  such  equipment and  which was not included in the federal gross income of the taxpayer, shall not be included in the amount of such expenditures.
   (7)  When credit allowed.
 The credit  provided  for  herein  shall  be allowed  with  respect  to  the  taxable year, commencing after nineteen hundred ninety-seven, in which the  solar  energy  system  equipment  is placed in service.
   (8) Carryover of credit AND REFUNDABILITY.
 If the amount of the cred- it,  and  carryovers of such credit, allowable under this subsection for any taxable year shall exceed the taxpayer's tax  for  such  year,  such excess amount may be carried over to the five taxable years next follow- ing the taxable year with respect to which the credit is allowed and may be deducted from the taxpayer's tax for such year or years.
-FOR TAXABLE YEARS BEGINNING ON OR AFTER JANUARY FIRST, TWO THOUSAND TWENTY-FIVE,  IF THE  AMOUNT  OF  THE CREDIT ALLOWABLE UNDER THIS SUBSECTION SHALL EXCEED THE TAXPAYER'S TAX LIABILITY FOR SUCH YEAR, AND THE TAXPAYER  MEETS  THE DEFINITION  OF  LOW-TO-MODERATE  INCOME  OR  RESIDES  IN A DISADVANTAGED COMMUNITY, THE EXCESS SHALL BE TREATED AS AN OVERPAYMENT OF  TAX  TO  BE CREDITED  OR  REFUNDED  IN ACCORDANCE WITH THE PROVISIONS OF SECTION SIX HUNDRED EIGHTY-SIX OF THIS ARTICLE, PROVIDED, HOWEVER, THAT NO  INTEREST SHALL BE PAID THEREON.
+FOR TAXABLE YEARS  BEGINNING ON OR AFTER JANUARY FIRST, TWO THOUSAND TWENTY-FIVE, IF THE AMOUNT OF THE CREDIT ALLOWABLE UNDER THIS  SUBSECTION  SHALL  EXCEED THE  TAXPAYER'S  TAX LIABILITY FOR SUCH YEAR, AND THE TAXPAYER MEETS THE DEFINITION OF LOW TO MODERATE INCOME, AS DEFINED IN SUBDIVISION  (C)  OF SECTION  NINE HUNDRED SEVENTY-C OF THE GENERAL MUNICIPAL LAW, OR RESIDES IN A DISADVANTAGED COMMUNITY, AS DEFINED IN SUBDIVISION FIVE OF  SECTION 75-0101  OF  THE  ENVIRONMENTAL  CONSERVATION  LAW,  THE EXCESS SHALL BE TREATED AS AN OVERPAYMENT OF TAX TO BE CREDITED OR REFUNDED  IN  ACCORD- ANCE WITH THE PROVISIONS OF SECTION SIX HUNDRED EIGHTY-SIX OF THIS ARTI- CLE, PROVIDED, HOWEVER, THAT NO INTEREST SHALL BE PAID THEREON.
   § 2.
 This act shall take effect immediately.